ewized/esuite/README.md

 ![eSuite][logo]
 ======
 A collection of mods for [Year4000].
 Theses mods or components expand the functionally of [CommandBook].
-The componets in this suite range from simple components all the way to the complex components.
+The components in this suite range from simple components all the way to the complex components.

-  * eBetterPortal - Allows end and nether portals send you to spawn point.
+    * eBetterPortal - Portals have more features than the default ones.
-  * eChat - Chat formating with features.
+    * eChat - Chat formatting with features.
     * eComponents - Shows the components that are running in this server.
     * eCurrency - Players balance to buy and sell on the server.
+    * eInvSee - Look or edit players enderchest or inventories.
     * eJoinMessage - Login messages that depends on last join.
     * eProtect - Protect block that you dont want others to break or interact with.
     * eRandomNameColor - When players login their username will be a random color.
-  * eStaffMode - Staff member can switch to their staff mode with permissions and separate inventories.
+    * eRespawn - Bring back classic death spawning.

 Compiling
 ------